SM9276/Plexos2BokehPivot/README.md

 ### Bokeh Pivot
 Open the X2BokehPivot by selecting the correct enviorment and running the launch.bat, once your browser opens paste the runs directory path.
 If everything went correctly once a result and preset is choosen then a graph should appear.

-Note: To change the color of the technologies go into X2BokehPivot/in/reeds2 and select the tech_style.csv to change the colors of each technology.
+Note: To change the color of the technologies, navigate to X2BokehPivot/in/reeds2 and select the tech_style.csv to change the colors of each technology.